marcelpetersen/mobil/_posts/2019-12-17-wunder-mobility-in-2019-a-retrospect.md

 {% include block-video-2.html vimeo-id="318402556" %}

-In February, the release of the new **brand film,** shot on location in a number of international cities, highlighted our brand, our vision and our values.
-It was a stunning feat of our in-house video team, well received on social media and elsewhere.
+In February, we released a new **brand film** which was shot on location in a number of international cities Wunder technology has been deployed in.
+Shot entirely by our in-house video team, the brand film highlighted our vision and our values.

+***

+In the spring, we got tangible confirmation of just how much Wunder Mobility has been growing in size and scope: we closed a **$60 million Series B funding round** with Blumberg Capital and KCK.

 ***